Menu

 • Banter articles are due to the editor before the first of the month.

-• As the cruise approaches, update the Cruising Fleet Captain by email as necessary any alterations to the planned cruise, including more details or any other changes.
+• As the cruise approaches, update the Cruising Fleet Captain by email as necessary with any alterations to the planned cruise, including more details or any other changes.
 It is up to the cruise captain to decide if weather will adversely affect a planned cruise.
 If the cruise is to be canceled or rescheduled, notify the Cruising Fleet Captain as soon as possible.
 You may decide to go ahead with a land-based event if the cruise is canceled.

 • Once you are on the cruise, conditions may change, and plans must be adapted.
 Keep your cruisers informed of any changes.
 If you know of people planning to join your cruise midway, try to let them know as well.